Home

 We serve elopement ceremony across Angus and the surrounding neighborhoods listed below.

-Barrie, Collingwood, Alliston, Wasaga Beach, Orillia, Newmarket, Bradford, Midland, Orangeville, and Innisfil.
+Barrie, Alliston, Collingwood, Wasaga Beach, Orillia, Bradford, Stayner, Tottenham, Midland, and Orangeville.

 Related services